Photo Gallery

 Archaeology Survey at Historic Jamestown Rediscovery

-The archaeology team at Jamestown, Virginia conducts a GPR survey over the 1607 Burial excavation site - the final resting place for many of the original 104 men and boys who landed in Virginia in the Spring of 1607.
-Using the StructureScan Mini XT, mapping the orientation of the remains minimizes the potential for damaging the more sensitive skeletal elements, like the cranium, during the excavation process.
+Archaeology team at Jamestown, Virginia conducts a GPR survey using the StructureScan Mini XT over the 1607 Burial excavation site - the final resting place for many of the original 104 men and boys who landed in Virginia in the Spring of 1607.

 Courtesy of: Jamestown Rediscovery, Jamestown, Virginia, USA